Skip to main content

 How do I protect my privacy?

-To ensure your privacy, please remove or cover-up your social security, driver’s license, state issued personal identification card, passport or financial account numbers, date of birth, or any other personal information before mailing or electronically filing the documents.
+To ensure your privacy, please remove or cover-up (redact) all Personal Protected Information (PPI) i.e., social security numbers, driver’s license numbers, state issued personal identification numbers, passport numbers, financial account numbers, date of birth, or any other personal information before mailing or electronically filing the documents.

-A party, representative, or interested person (i.e. third party not part of an appeal) may request that the Tribunal redact personal identifying information contained in a previously-filed document by submitting a Request for Redactions.
-The Request for Redactions form will be available on the Entire Tribunal and Small Claims pages of the website.
+A party, representative, or interested person (i.e. third party not part of an appeal) may request that the Tribunal redact PPI contained in a previously filed document by submitting a Request for Redactions (party) or Request for Redactions (non-party).

 How do I update my contact information with the Tribunal?

-You may submit a notice by e-filing, mail, or email identifying the change in your contact information.
+You may submit a notice accompanied by proof of service on the opposing party, by e-filing, mail, or email identifying the change in your contact information.

 e.
 Serving documents on the other party